matthh9797/palmbloo/site/content/posts/welcome-to-my-personal-blog.md

 ### Deepen your perspective

 Observing how different societies function deepens your Perspective and we would like to share our thoughts about it as we travel the world.
 Meeting people from other cultures will teach you that the way you have been looking at the world isn't the way everybody else does.
 Perspective is something you take into everything you do and one of the main reasons we love to travel.

+### Learn new skills

+When travelling you learn a lot of new skills so we would like to share some Skills, tips and tricks.
+We like to focus our travel around meeting local people and with that you often learn a variety of interesting things.
+We also try to travel cheap and light (*within reason*) and you learn a lot as you go so you can read this section for our tips and tricks.

 - Brings you out of your shell socially
 - Is a great way to improve your English for non-natives